Posts for tag: women runners

 Although the benefits of running for men and women such as decreased stress, improved mood, decreased risk for heart disease, stroke, diabetes, and cancer are well known, few people talk about risks and impact of running on women’s feet.

-Women who have flat feet and run are prone to acquiring a neuroma.
-High heels wearers are even more apt to get this painful condition and if left untreated the condition can get progressively worse.
+Women runners with flat feet are more at risk for developing a neuroma.
+High heel wearers are even more apt to develop this painful condition which worsens over time.
 A neuroma most commonly develops between the third and fourth toes.
 Symptoms can include tingling, pain, burning, and numbness.
-As your Seattle podiatrist I use variety of treatments for this condition which can include orthotics, corticosteroid injections, and education about proper footwear.
+As your Seattle podiatrist I use variety of treatments for this condition including orthotics, alcohol injections, MLS laser, and education about proper footwear.

 Women runners get a double whammy when it comes to developing heel pain or plantar fasciitis.
 Anyone involved in high impact sports is more at risk and women are more prone to develop it than men.
 If you’re a woman runner who happens to love high heels you have the trifecta of risk for heel pain.
 Women who wear high heels can develop a shortened achilles or calf muscle.
 When women go from heels to running shoes the shortened calf muscle does not allow the plantar fascia to stretch when running causing micro tears and pain in the heel.
-Treatment includes avoiding high heels, temporary heel lifts, stretching exercises before running, OTC supports or orthotics.
+Treatment includes avoiding high heels, MLS laser, stretching exercises before running, OTC supports, orthotics.

 Stress fractures are common in both men and women runners (they account for 10% of running injuries), but there are certain conditions that can put a women at greater risk for developing one.
 Once women begin menopause they start to produce far less estrogen which plays a significant role in bone strength.
 The likelihood of osteoporosis increases with age.
 In addition, bones can be more fragile in women who are very thin, don’t get proper nutrition to keep bones healthy, or develop amenorrhea from an eating disorder.